 5. Activities with fractions your students will love: Cupid’s Fraction Factory Math Project

 If you’re looking for a fun and interactive way to help your students practice their fraction skills, look no further than Cupid’s Fraction Factory!
 This math project is available in 3rd, 4th, and 5th grade standards and is a great way to get students engaged in activities with fractions.
 From coloring and deciphering the code activities to practicing problem-solving, there’s something for every student in this comprehensive math project.
-In Cupid’s Fraction Factory, students can work independently, with a partner, or with a small group to complete various tasks, such as comparing and finding equivalent fractions and various operations with fractions.
-This standards-based, engaging math project is sure to be a hit with your students.
+In Cupid’s Fraction Factory, students can work independently, with a partner, or with a small group to complete various tasks, such as comparing and finding equivalent fractions and multiple operations with fractions.
+This standards-based, engaging math project will surely be a hit with your students.
 Check it out below!

 Cupid’s Fraction Factory for 5th Grade